 Michael J. Mazzeo is an Associate Professor in the Department of Strategy, and a Faculty Associate at Northwestern University's Institute for Policy Research.
 He serves on the editorial board of the Review of Industrial Organization.

-Mazzeo teaches Kellogg's Business Strategy classes in Kellogg's MBA and EMBA programs.
-He is a three-time recipient of the Chairs' Core Course Teaching Award.
+Mazzeo teaches Strategy courses in Kellogg's MBA and EMBA programs.
+He is a three-time recipient of the Chairs' Core Course Teaching Award and won the Best Elective award for EMBA in 2020.
 He joined the faculty in 1998 after completing his PhD in economics at Stanford University.

 Based on time-tested economic principles for profitability and growth, this program offers strategy-focused leaders a blend of modern theory, strategic analysis and practical application for sustaining an organization’s long-term competitive advantage.